 1. Upskill your team.

-At Inspire, a successful interim assignment does more than fill a gap.
+For Inspire, a successful interim assignment means more than filling a gap.
 To us, success means that at the end of the engagement, the surrounding team is more effective and efficient, to power the company forward.

 Consider the interim bookkeeper who introduces a software that saves the team hours of spreadsheet-toiling each week.
 Think about the interim HR professional who also has experience in project management and teaches the team a faster method for sourcing, recruiting and interviewing.
 And there’s the interim marketing manager who happens to be a whiz at social media—who takes one of her temporary teammates under her wing to show her the latest and greatest in analytics capabilities, audience growth, and emerging trends.